sd-powell/portfolio_project_1/README.md

 The imagery on the site was chosen to reflect the vibrancy and minimalist aesthetic of the hero image.
 High-contrast visuals with bright, bold colors create an engaging and visually striking experience for users.
 The use of dynamic imagery complements the mood of the site, drawing attention while maintaining a clean, modern design.

 ---

+## User Stories

+#### New Site Users
+- As a new site user, I want to learn about the DJ’s background, style, and experience so that I can connect with their journey and understand why they’re the right choice for my event or music needs.
+- As a new site user, I want to browse and listen to sample mixes or sets to understand the DJ’s style and see if it suits my preferences or event.
+- As a new site user, I want to clearly understand what makes the DJ unique, so that I can decide if their style and services match my event needs.
+-  As a new site user, I want to fill out a booking inquiry form with event details, so I can get a response with availability and pricing.

+### Returning Site Users
+-

 <a id=item-six></a>
 ### Wireframes